Try Messaging API out

 Step 1 - Create a test order

-Create a reservation at the Demand Api Messaging Test Hotel (using the accommodation ID 13921698) in the sandbox environment.
+Create a reservation at the Demand API Messaging Test Hotel (using the accommodation ID 13921698) in the sandbox environment.

 - Endpoints - Use the /orders/preview and orders/create endpoints.